Portrait miniatures of the Digweed Family

 In Jane Austen’s time there were five Digweed sons; John, Harry, James, William-Francis, and (confusingly) Francis-William.

 These three miniatures depict Francis-William Digweed, James Digweed, and his wife, Mary-Susannah Lyford.
 James had become the curate at Steventon in 1798.
 Susannah was cousin to Giles-King Lyford, the surgeon in Winchester who attended Jane Austen in her last illness.

-The artist is George Jackson, who appears to have been an itinerant painter, “cold-calling” in the neighbourhood.
+The artist was George Jackson, who appears to have been an itinerant painter, “cold-calling” in the neighbourhood.
 He seems also to have painted Mary, the wife of Jane’s brother James, who had become rector of Steventon and was living in the former family home there.
-Jane’s mother, Mrs Austen, thought it made Mary look “sour and Cross” (sic)!
-Unfortunately Mary had facial smallpox scars.
+Jane’s mother, Mrs Austen, thought the painting made Mary look “sour and Cross”!

 On very close inspection of the portrait of James Digweed, there appears to be a deliberate smudge above his left brow, which could be a scar caused by a riding accident.
 Jane described the incident in a letter to Cassandra in 1798:

 ‘James Digweed has had a very ugly cut-how could it happen?─It happened by a young horse which he had lately purchased, & which he was trying to back into its stable;─the Animal kicked him down with his forefeet, & kicked a great hole in his head;─he scrambled away as soon as he could, but was stunned for a time, & suffered a good deal of pain afterwards.─Yesterday he got up the Horse again, & for fear of something worse, was forced to throw himself off.’